sagemathinc/cowasm/README.md

 wstein@max % make
 ```

 This builds native CPython, installs zig, then builds a WebAssembly version of CPython, and also builds all the Typescript code.
-I've tested this build on:
+Building from source is supported on four platforms:

-- x86\_64 and aarch64 Linux with standard dev tools installed; see [Dockerfile](./Dockerfile)
+- Linux: tested on both x86\_64 and aarch64 Ubuntu with standard dev tools installed; see [Dockerfile](./Dockerfile)
-- MacOS \- M1 mac with XCode CLI tools
+- MacOS: tested on both x86\_64 and M1 mac with standard XCode command live dev tools installed.

+If you're using Windows, you'll have to use Linux via a virtual machine \(or maybe WSL\) to build python\-wasm from source.

 ### Try out your build